Husky-Connor/FM-101/README.md

 ## Overview
 FM-101 is a practice project in PureData focused on experimenting with frequency modulation synthesis.
-With 3 opeators and the varrier frequency, I have implemented 8 different FM algorithms.
+With 3 operators and the carrier frequency, I have implemented 8 different FM algorithms.
 While the synth itself has its quirks, I'm fairly satisfied with the implementation.
 Feel free to try it out and modify as you see fit!

 ## Using the Patch
-All you need to do is open `main.pd`, setup your MIDI input device, and turn audio on (`cmd+/`).
+All you need to do is open `main.pd`, set up your MIDI input device, and turn audio on (`cmd+/`).
 Saving the patch (`cmd+s`) will save all the parameters, effectively giving you one preset.

 ## Controls